oxidecomputer/humility/README.md

 While Hubris may make decisions in the name of greater portability, Humility will generally make decisions to maximize debuggability, even where these facilities are highly specific to a particular MCU.

+### Device-specific

+Humility is unafraid to offer device-specific functionality where that functionality is useful for system debuggability.
+(For example, `humility i2c` functions as an I^2^C analyzer.)
+That said, all device interaction uses Hubris as a proxy to actually communicate with the devices themselves (e.g., via [HIF](https://github.com/oxidecomputer/hif));
+Humility does not seek to create second I/O path.

 ### Pragmatic